adamd1985/news-based-event-driven_algotrading/README.md

 ## Dataset

 The EDT dataset has been borrowed from *Zhou et al., Findings 2021*.
-Dataset has all relevant Reuter news up to 2017 scraped by the authors - cite their paper if you wish to use it.
+Dataset has all relevant Reuter, PRNewswire and Businesswire from 2020 to 2021 scraped by the authors - cite their paper if you wish to use it.

 ## References and Citations